All Episodes

 Without the money, the officers would have never hit the street.

-Columbus police on Tuesday announced massive budget cuts that could mean hundreds Of layoffs, including the 25 stimulus cop jobs.
+Columbus police on Tuesday announced massive budget cuts that could mean hundreds of layoffs, including the 25 stimulus cop jobs.

-No other budget cuts are considered here.
+No other budget cuts are considered here?

 No other budget?

-Only tax increases can save today, Columbus.
+Only tax increases can say today, Columbus.

 Is that it?